 In late spring each year, I start getting emails and message board questions asking why I don’t sell my TSP stock funds and move to the TSP F (or G) Fund for the summer.
 After all, “everyone knows” that all the stockbrokers go to the Hamptons, volume goes way down, and the stock market loses ground during that period every year.

 There are a number of variations on the adage, but they all revolve around selling near Memorial Day and buying back into the stock market after Labor Day.
-It’s a cute theory, but how has that actually played out?
+Calendar based strategies are always appealing, but how has this one actually played out?

-From 1970 to 2015 (so let’s call that the modern stock market), the S&P 500 has been up 30 times during the summer months, and declined 15 times.
+From 1970 to 2016 (so let’s call that the modern stock market), the S&P 500 has been up 31 times during the summer months, and declined 15 times.
 So two years out of three the market is up during that dreaded period.
 I’m not saying that the market will be up during the summer in any given year, but the odds are that it will.